porterbmoody/balmingilead/content/posts/The Restored Gospel of Jesus Christ.md

 > "At about the age of twelve years, my mind become seriously impressed with regard to the all-important concerns for the welfare of my immortal soul, which led me to searching the scriptures—believing, as I was taught, that they contained the word of God and thus applying myself to them.
 My intimate acquaintance with those of different denominations led me to marvel exceedingly, for I discovered that they did not adorn their profession by a holy walk and godly conversation agreeable to what I found contained in that sacred depository.
 I found that mankind did not come unto the Lord but that they had apostatized from the true and living faith, and there was no society or denomination that was built upon the gospel of Jesus Christ as recorded in the New Testament.
 This was a grief to my soul.
 I felt to mourn for my own sins and for the sins of the world, for I learned in the scriptures that God was the same yesterday, today, and forever, that he was no respecter of persons, for he was God."

 Joseph recognized that the true Church of Jesus Christ had fallen away.
 So Joseph Smith began to search for answers.
 On peaceful Spring morning, he went into a grove of trees to pray.
-As he prayed, a pillar of light descendent over his head and 2 personages whose brightness and glory defy all description appeared.
-Heavenly Father and Jesus Christ appeared and spoke unto Joseph, saying,
+As he prayed, a pillar of light descendent over his head and Heavenly Father and Jesus Christ appeared and spoke unto Joseph, saying,

 > "Joseph, my son, thy sins are forgiven thee.
 Go thy way, walk in my statutes, and keep my commandments.
 Behold, I am the Lord of glory.
 I was crucified for the world, that all those who believe on my name may have eternal life.
 Behold, the world lieth in sin at this time, and none doeth good, no, not one.
 They have turned aside from the gospel and keep not my commandments.
 They draw near to me with their lips while their hearts are far from me.
 And mine anger is kindling against the inhabitants of the earth, to visit them according to their ungodliness and to bring to pass that which hath been spoken by the mouth of the prophets and apostles.
 Behold and lo, I come quickly, as it is written of me, in the cloud, clothed in the glory of my Father."